hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let’s say we have a table ``article`` and a table ``author``. don't have the tables have a look at this `guide`_.
+Let’s say we have a table ``article`` and a table ``author``.

 We will store the vectors in the same table instead of vectorizing the documents on the fly because the execution time is faster.